vmware-tanzu/tanzu-dev-portal/content/guides/distributed-tracing-reactive-kotlin-pt1/index.md

 }
 ```

-Without going into too much detail, we can see that we have exposed a couple of message routes - `justMono` and `justMonoNewSpan` - whereas the latter endpoint utilizes [@NewSpan](https://github.com/spring-cloud/spring-cloud-sleuth/blob/3.1.x/spring-cloud-sleuth-api/src/main/java/org/springframework/cloud/sleuth/annotation/NewSpan.java) annotation to mark that endpoint in it's own span per documentation:
+Without going into too much detail, we can see that we have exposed a couple of message routes - `justMono` and `justMonoNewSpan` - whereas the latter endpoint utilizes [@NewSpan](https://github.com/spring-cloud/spring-cloud-sleuth/blob/3.1.x/spring-cloud-sleuth-api/src/main/java/org/springframework/cloud/sleuth/annotation/NewSpan.java) annotation to mark that endpoint in its own span per documentation:

   "Allows to create a new span around a public method.
 The new span will be either a child of an existing span if a trace is already in progress or a new span will be created if there was no previous trace".